Sally997/ENN/README.md

 # ENN
-Edited Nearest Neighbor from scratch, to remove noise from dataset
+Edited Nearest Neighbor function from scratch, to remove noise from dataset